WilliamHuang999/Crazyflie_Research/README.md

 ## Raspberry Pi Ubuntu 20.04 Installation Guide

 Format an SD card using MS-DOS/FAT32 formatting option using Disk Utility.
-Flash the card with Ubuntu Server 20.04 using the Raspberry Pi Imager.
+Flash the card with Ubuntu Server 20.04 LTS (64 bit) using the Raspberry Pi Imager.

 Follow the steps in this [guide](https://linuxhint.com/install-ubuntu-desktop-20-04-lts-on-raspberry-pi-4/).
+Ignore the section on flashing to the SD Card and start from "Powering on the Rasperry Pi 4".
 To connect to servicenet, use `GROUP=sudo`, `ssid=servicenet`, and `key_mgmt=NONE`.
 Do not provide a `psk` option.
 You may need to reinitialize `wpa_supplicant.conf` after rebooting and before installing ubuntu desktop.

 ## Major Dependency Installation Guide